GitJuski/Linux-servers/h3-GJ(In progress).md

 ## A valid HTML5 site

 Navigated to HTML5 validator site at 12:43 PM.
 I just opened the browser and typed HTLM5 validator and opened the first one since I've used it a couple of times before.
-Then I realized that I was at using my host machine for this and changed back to the virtual machine and I redid the process.
+Then I realized that I was using my host machine browser for this and changed back to the virtual machine and I redid the process.

 ![27](Screenshots/3/27.png)